• Share this on:

 Last updated:

-Takes 26 minutes to read
+Takes 32 minutes to read

-European consumers are becoming more aware of the environmental impact of the cosmetics products they use.
+European consumers are becoming more aware of the environmental impact of the cosmetic products they use.
 This has increased the demand for and interest in sustainable beauty products.
 As consumers expect more information about a product’s impact on the planet, plant and producer, industry players are needing more information about production, processing, logistics and packaging.
-This study highlights how you can prepare to make your business more environmentally friendly whilst ensuring that it will remain competitive and be attractive to European buyers.
+This study highlights how you can prepare to make your business more environmentally friendly whilst ensuring that it will remain competitive and attractive to European buyers.

 In the EU, several policies are in place to promote sustainable, green production.
 The main policy is the EU Green Deal.
 This plan for a climate-neutral Europe includes a roadmap containing actions aimed at reducing greenhouse gas emissions by at least 55% by 2030.
 The EU Green Deal further aims to preserve and restore ecosystems and biodiversity, to achieve zero pollution of the environment and to implement the concept of circular economy.
 This concept is based on the '3 R’s' (Reuse, Reduce, Recycle) for waste, as well as on the use of renewable resources and recovery.